Alcadramin/codewars/README.md

 #
 ### Codewars Solutions

-- This repository contains my solutions for (mostly) JavaScript katas.
+- A full list of solutions can be found **[HERE](LIST.md)**.

-- I can't say that I'm fan of Codewars editor so I just solve it locally with the same testing framework (mocha/chai) and submit the answer.
+* I'm storing my solutions for JavaScript katas here.
-- A full list of solutions automatically generated with the Codewars API can be found **[HERE](LIST.md)**.
+* Can't say that I'm fan of Codewars editor so I just solve it locally with the same testing framework (mocha/chai) and submit the answer.

 #
 ### License